Sega Bodega: 2012–2015: Early beginnings

-2016–2018: Nuxxe, Ess B, the start of collaboration and self*care
+2016–2018: Nuxxe, Ess B, early collaborations and self*care

-In June 2016, London rapper Shygirl released her debut single, "Want More", produced by Sega Bodega.
-The single marked the first release of collective and label Nuxxe, co-founded by Sega Bodega, Shygirl and French producer and performer Coucou Chloe, formed from a desire to create music and art with an easy-going, free-flowing and fun attitude, separate from other pre-establishing labels, and to introduce a sound that no one had heard before to the world.
+In June 2016, London rapper Shygirl released her debut single, "Want More", produced by Navarrete.
+The single marked the first release of collective and label Nuxxe, co-founded by Navarrete, Shygirl, and French producer and performer Coucou Chloe, formed from a desire to create music and art with an easy-going, free-flowing, and fun attitude, separate from other pre-establishing labels, and to introduce a sound that no one had heard before to the world.
 The single would also appear in a Fenty Beauty commercial later in 2019.
-The release of "Want More" was followed by a collaborative single in October 2016 from Sega Bodega and Coucou Chloe titled "SPIT INTENT", under the moniker Y1640.
+The release of "Want More" was followed by a collaborative single in October 2016 from Navarrete and Coucou Chloe titled "SPIT INTENT", under the moniker Y1640.

-February 2017 marked further collaboration with the single "CC", featuring Shygirl.
-The track was the lead single from Sega Bodega's next EP, titled Ess B, released later that month via the Crazylegs label, followed by one other Crazylegs release: the "Nivea" double single in July.
-More Nuxxe releases continued shortly after Ess B's release, such as another Y1640 single in March, titled "WEEP", Shygirl's double single "MSRYNVR" in May, and Coucou Chloe's EP Erika Jane in September, on which Sega Bodega is featured.
-In October, Sega Bodega released a second installation of the cinema-inspired project, SS, featuring more reimagined takes on film scores such as Requiem for a Dream (this track also features Shygirl on vocals), Alien and Ghost in the Shell, among others.
+February 2017 marked a further collaboration with the single "CC", featuring Shygirl.
+The track was the lead single from Navarrete's next EP, titled Ess B, released later that month via the Crazylegs label, followed by one other Crazylegs release: the "Nivea" double single in July.
+More Nuxxe releases continued shortly after Ess B's release, such as another Y1640 single in March, titled "WEEP", Shygirl's double single "MSRYNVR" in May, and Coucou Chloe's EP Erika Jane in September, on which Navarrete is featured.
+In October, Navarrete released a second installation of the cinema-inspired project, SS, featuring more reimagined takes on film scores such as Requiem for a Dream (this track also features Shygirl on vocals), Alien and Ghost in the Shell, among others.

-March 2018 marked the first release from French singer and producer Oklou on the Nuxxe label: her EP The Rite of May, on which Sega Bodega contributed co-production on the final track, "Friendless".
-Sega Bodega also released a piano version of the song later in the year.
+March 2018 marked the first release from French singer and producer Oklou on the Nuxxe label: her EP The Rite of May, on which Navarrete contributed co-production on the final track, "Friendless".
+Navarrete also released a piano version of the song later in the year.
 The two would continue to collaborate further down the line.

-In May 2018, Shygirl released her debut EP via Nuxxe, Cruel Practice, featuring production from Sega Bodega on every track.
+In May 2018, Shygirl released her debut EP via Nuxxe, Cruel Practice, featuring production from Navarrete on every track.
 The EP gained positive attention from multiple high-profile publications, such as Pitchfork, Crack Magazine and Tiny Mixtapes.

-In October 2018, Sega Bodega unveiled his next EP, self*care, his first full-length project released via Nuxxe.
-For the EP Sega Bodega invited 6 filmmakers, Bryan M. Ferguson, Brooke Candy, Jade Jackman, Tash Tung, Jasper Jarvis and BEA1991 to create their own interpretations of 'self care'.
-The EP also marked a new direction for Sega Bodega, as he began using his own vocals more prominently than on any other previous release.
+In October 2018, Navarrete unveiled his next EP, self*care, his first full-length project released via Nuxxe.
+For the EP, Navarrete invited 6 filmmakers – Bryan M. Ferguson, Brooke Candy, Jade Jackman, Tash Tung, Jasper Jarvis, and BEA1991 – to create their own interpretations of 'self care'.
+The EP also marked a new direction for Navarrete, as he began using his own vocals more prominently than on any other previous release.
 The EP is also notable for having artwork designed by PC Music musician and visual artist Hannah Diamond.